ryan-weil/ryan-weil.github.io/_posts/2024-12-14-LUMMA-STEALER.md

 > When you register a block optimizer and check for MMAT_LOCOPT, you're not getting called exactly at MMAT_LOCOPT, you're getting called somewhere afterwards, between then and the next maturity level MMAT_CALLS. and you might get called more than once, so you might get called in the middle of this analysis that is transforming the stx and ldx into mov instructions.

-That the microcode explorer and the code, despite being written to dump at the same stage, did not actually do so.
+This means that the microcode explorer and the code, despite being written to dump at the same stage, did not actually do so.
 The microcode explorer dump was at a slightly earlier stage of `MMAT_LOCOPT` that I was unable to operate at, hence why the code on the left has forwarded-propagated the `mov` in the first block (but not the second).
 After this incident, I mostly used microcode explorer strictly for initial analysis and relied on the dumps from the block optimizer callback for debugging.

 The good news was that the idea worked.
 After trying again to decompile with the plugin enabled, all of the `ldx`/`stx` instructions were fixed and the dispatcher variable was found.
 There was another issue, however, and this one turned out to the most difficult and time-consuming for me to fix.
 I will use separate smaller function which has the same problem to explain.